stufus/reconerator/README.md

 ### OpSec

 This will generate network traffic to the domain controller that you specify.
-For the avoidance of doubt, it uses LDAP (as opposed to RPC or similar), and ATA does not seem to pick it up at the moment (as of 15/06/18).
+For the avoidance of doubt, it uses LDAP (as opposed to RPC or similar).

 ### Limitations (and further work)